splitlearning/splitlearning.github.io/index.md

 are now back propagated again from its last layer until the cut layer in a similar fashion.
 The gradients at the cut layer (and only these gradients) are sent back to radiology client centers.
 The rest of back propagation is now completed at the radiology client centers.
-This process is continued until the distributed split learning network is trained without looking at each others raw data.
+This process is continued until the distributed split learning network is trained without looking at each others raw data.<br />
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=GiGlHuWOwME
 " target="_blank"><img src="http://img.youtube.com/vi/GiGlHuWOwME/0.jpg"
 alt="Health Grid: Blockchain-based Data Marketplace | Ramesh Raskar | WEF 2019" width="240" height="180" border="10" /></a>     <a href="http://www.youtube.com/watch?feature=player_embedded&v=8GtJ1bWHZvg